-Founder and CEO of the Malcolm Coptcoat Trust.
+Founder and Chairman of the Malcolm Coptcoat Trust.

 As Malcolm’s wife, Alice was inspired by his enthusiasm, dedication and innovative flair in Urology.
 She set up the Trust in 2000 whilst building a successful freelance garden design business, being actively involved in a number of charities and raising two sons.
 Alice has a degree in maths from Somerville College, Oxford and spent a number of years in banking before training as a garden designer.